-Why is Remembrance necessary?
 Join Harinder Singh and Manpreet Singh as they discuss 1984 and explore its parallels with human rights movements today.
-How do we continue to push for the Rights today?
-What are the Responsibilities of the Sikhs and the Indian State?

 We're taking an in-depth look at the events of Operation Blue Star in 1984 in Amritsar, Panjab.
 It's considered the third Ghallughara, or massacre, in Sikh history.
 The Indian government assaulted the sacred Golden Temple Complex and Akal Takht.
 In this episode, SikhRI's Senior Fellow on Research and Policy speaks to a live audience to provide clarity and context on the operation and it's legacy on the Sikh community.
 He answers why the attack happened, it's the historical context and why the memory is kept alive in #Remember1984.

 I once met an elderly man who had taken pictures before and after 1984.
 I asked him: “What was it like photographing 84’?”
 His response: “I feel like I have been photographing 1984 my entire life.”
 His response shook me and it became a very significant moment for me.
 This experience led me to question - Why do I care about the violence that occurred during 1984…why should I care?